 Indeed Herzog’s pessimism about the nihilistic nature of the natural world is a theme that runs throughout his oeuvre.
 Consider these representative past opinions expressed [6,7]:

 “I don’t see [the jungle] so much erotic.
 I see it more full of obscenity.
 It’s just – Nature here is vile and base.
 I wouldn’t see anything erotical here.
 I would see fornication and asphyxiation and choking and fighting for survival and growing and just rotting away.
 Of course, there’s a lot of misery.
 But it is the same misery that is all around us.
 The trees here are in misery, and the birds are in misery.
 I don’t think they sing.
-They just screech in pain.”
+They just screech in pain.”and

 “There is a harmony [in nature] . . . it is a harmony of overwhelming and collective murder.”